🎉Grand Opening: May 2026

 Why Is Professional Teeth Cleaning Important?

-Regular professional teeth cleaning plays a central role in preventing dental decay and gum disease.
-Even patients who maintain a thorough daily oral hygiene routine can develop areas of plaque and calculus build-up, particularly in hard-to-reach areas.
+Regular professional teeth cleaning plays a central role in preventing two of the most common oral health conditions: dental decay and gum disease.
+Even patients who maintain a thorough daily oral hygiene routine can develop areas of plaque and calculus build-up, particularly in hard-to-reach areas such as between the teeth, behind the lower front teeth, and along the gumline.

 When calculus is allowed to accumulate, it provides a rough surface where further bacteria can colonise.
-Over time, the toxins produced by these bacteria can irritate the gum tissue, leading to gingivitis.
-If left unaddressed, gingivitis may progress to periodontitis.
+Over time, the toxins produced by these bacteria can irritate the gum tissue, leading to inflammation — a condition known as gingivitis.
+If left unaddressed, gingivitis may progress to periodontitis, a more advanced form of gum disease that can affect the supporting bone around the teeth.

 The Clinical Science Behind Plaque and Calculus

 Plaque begins forming within hours of brushing.
 If it is not removed within approximately 24 to 72 hours, minerals from saliva begin to crystallise within the plaque, hardening it into calculus.
-This mineralised deposit bonds firmly to the tooth enamel or root surface and cannot be removed by a toothbrush or floss.
+This mineralised deposit is firmly bonded to the tooth enamel or root surface and cannot be removed by a toothbrush or floss — only professional dental instruments can safely eliminate it.

 Calculus can form both above the gumline (supragingival calculus) and below the gumline (subgingival calculus).
-Subgingival calculus is particularly concerning because it sits in the space between the tooth and the gum tissue where harmful bacteria can multiply.
+Subgingival calculus is particularly concerning because it sits in the space between the tooth and the gum tissue, known as the sulcus or pocket.
+In this sheltered environment, harmful bacteria can multiply and produce toxins that progressively damage the gum attachment and underlying bone.

 Step-by-Step: What to Expect During Your Appointment